MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/plan-call-queue.md

 - Music while callers are waiting on hold
 - Customized settings for call queue maximum size, timeout, and call handling options

-Each call queue is assigned a resource account on your Skype for Business Server 2019 system that is linked directly to a call queue in the Microsoft Teams admin center.
+Each call queue is assigned a **resource account** (see[Configure resource accounts](configure-onprem-ra.md)) on your Skype for Business Server 2019 system that will be linked directly to a call queue in the Microsoft Teams admin center.
 See [Create a Cloud call queue](/MicrosoftTeams/create-a-phone-system-call-queue) for more detail on what call queues are and what options and features exist for call queues.

 > [!NOTE]
 > You are now able to link multiple inbound phone numbers to a single Cloud call queue.